Epstein Files Transparency Act: Interval period

 Massie also added that he does not believe Trump himself is implicated in the files, but "instead is trying to protect a bunch of rich and powerful friends, billionaires, donors to his campaign, friends in his social circles".
 Several hours later, Trump posted on Truth Social, reversing his stance, writing that "House Republicans should vote to release the Epstein files ... it's time to move on from this Democrat Hoax".
 Representative Robert Garcia commented on Trump's reversal, arguing Trump was "panicking ... he is about to lose this Epstein vote to force the Department of Justice to release the files ...
 Trump has the power to release all the files today ... instead, he wants to continue this cover-up and launch bogus new investigations to deflect and slow down our investigation."
 Massie also responded, commenting that Trump "got tired of me winning."

 On November 17, Trump said that he would sign the bill, but did not want it to "take it away from us".
 Massie responded to Trump on Twitter, writing: "Looking forward to attending this bill signing."
 That day, Johnson also stated that he might support it, if it could be improved in the Senate to better protect victims' identities.
-Additionally, on that day, Mark Epstein, the brother of Jeffrey Epstein, claimed there was an active coverup to "sanitize" the files by "scrubbing the files to take Republican names out."
+Additionally, on that day, Mark Epstein, the brother of Epstein, claimed there was an active coverup to "sanitize" the files by "scrubbing the files to take Republican names out."
 Mark Epstein claimed he had heard as such from a "pretty good source" and it was the reason for Trump's sudden shift on releasing the files.
 On November 18, Massie, Khanna, and Greene hosted a press conference at Capitol Hill alongside Epstein abuse survivors.

 House vote

-The House of Representatives voting 427-1 to approve the Epstein Files Transparency Act.
+The House of Representatives voting 427–1 to approve the Epstein Files Transparency Act.
 Clay Higgins (R-LA-3) was the sole representative to vote against it.

 The U.S. House of Representatives voted on the act on November 18, 2025, just before 3 p.m.
 Eastern Time.
 The bill was considered by the House "under a suspension of rules", meaning it required a two-thirds majority (290) vote to succeed.
 The vote passed 427–1.
 Representative Clay Higgins, a Republican, was the lone vote against the bill, arguing that the release of the identities of innocent witnesses and family members related to the case would cause undue harm.
-Five representatives, the Democrats Don Beyer, Greg Casar, and Mikie Sherrill and the Republicans Michael Rulli and Steve Womack, did not vote on the bill.
+Five representatives – Democrats Don Beyer, Greg Casar, and Mikie Sherrill; and Republicans Michael Rulli and Steve Womack – did not vote on the bill.